-How to choose the right 2-way coffee maker
+How to choose the best combination coffee maker

-Before you dive into each review, have a quick look at our buying guide and take the time to understand exactly what you need from a dual coffee brewer.
+Now, have a quick look at our buying guide and take the time to understand exactly what you need from the best combination coffee maker you can find.
 While they won’t make extremely high quality coffee when compared to something like an SCAA approved coffee maker or even one of the best coffee makers in this list, they are convenient as hell…if you choose one with the right features.

 There are several key features to look for, so read on!